 You gotta stop being an emotional fool.
 Taking decisions when you are high in emotions can make you vulnerable to all sets and kinds of troubles.
 I know it’s kinda enticing, tempting, and alluring to just give in to our emotions and feelings, and simply go with the flow.
 We like to make big ass promises when we are on cloud nine—we go all fast furious on someone totally innocent when we are angry—we are unable to think straight when we are morose.

 These small decisions, made at the wrong time can go a long way and cost you even more than you imagined in your wildest of dreams.
 Moreover, repentance and remorse will eat the living soul out of you for the rest of your lives.
 And trust me, there is no more poisonous venom than regret.
 You think, “only if I could have kept my calm”, “I wish I hadn’t got that excited”, “I wasn’t aware of what I was doing.”

 So, instead of letting the situation slip like this when all you can do is berate yourself and call yourself an idiot, you gotta train yourself to keep your calm in heated situations.
-The best thing to do when things get a little out of your hand when you kinda lose control of your mind is to simply let the emotions pass by, instead of wallowing in them, because now you are aware of their destructive nature.
+When things get a little out of your hand when you kinda lose control of your mind, the best thing to do is to simply let the emotions pass by, instead of wallowing in them, because now you are aware of their destructive nature.

 These things require a ton of practice.
 You can’t expect to become Dalai Lama the very next second.
 Patience and perseverance are the keys to making the right decisions in situations like these.
 An activity as simple as taking a deep breath whenever you feel rushed into making a decision because you are inebriated of emotions can work wonders.